Berlin’s Outdoor Pools & Urban Lidos

 Sommerbad Kreuzberg

 One the most popular pools in town is Sommerbad Kreuzberg, more commonly known as Prinzenbad.
-Used in the the opening scenes of Leander Haussman’s screen adaption of ‘Herr Lehrmann’, this 50’s built public pool attracts a broad demographic not dissimilar to that of its neighbourhood.
+Used in the the opening scenes of Leander Haussman’s screen adaption of Herr Lehmann, this 50s-built public pool attracts a broad demographic that reflects multicultural Kreuzberg itself.

-Its central location means its can be intensely crowded on sweltering summer weekends, so get there early to avoid the crowds.
+Its central location means it can be intensely crowded on sweltering summer weekends, so get there early to avoid the crowds.
 Bring your own lock if you want to use the lockers, and some spare cash if you want to buy snacks at the reasonably priced cafeteria.

 Sommerbad Neukölln

-As well as a children’s pool with slide, the deal clincher here, for some at least, is the 83m high water slide in the main pool; there is also a snack bar and a lawn for sunbathing in between dips.
+As well as a children’s pool with slide, the deal clincher here, for some at least, is the 83-metre high water slide in the main pool; there is also a snack bar and a lawn for sunbathing in between dips.

 Sommerbad Humboldthain

-Half of the pool is marked with lanes while the other is clearly indented for kids and more casual swimmers (the diving board is in this section), and young children can be kept entertained in either the playground or the large paddling pool.
+Half the pool is marked with lanes while the other is clearly indented for kids and more casual swimmers (the diving board is in this section), and young children can be kept entertained in either the playground or the large paddling pool.

 Sommerbad Olympiastation